Marion Bridge, Nova Scotia

 The area is a setting for the 2002 film Marion Bridge.

 Mira Gala

-Marion Bridge plays host to the Mira Gala, an annual festival which is held every summer in late June/early July and lasts approximately 1 to 2 weeks.
+Marion Bridge plays host to the Mira Gala, an annual festival which is held every summer in late June/early July and lasts approximately one to two weeks.

 The first Mira Gala was held in August 1975 -- a one-day event with activities for children throughout the afternoon and concluded with a pageant and dance in the evening.
 The following year, 1976, the date was moved to July and included Canada Day celebrations.
-Since then, the Gala grew in size and popularity, encompassing several days and requiring many community volunteers.
+Since then, the Gala has grown in size and popularity, now encompassing several days and requiring many community volunteers.

-The 2023 Mira Gala is scheduled for June 30 to July 8.

-Events held at the Mira Gala often include family square dances, a street parade, auctions, beef barbecues, music entertainment in the evenings, a canoe race, a bathtub race, dinner theatre, a strawberry social, an antique car show and a custom car show, a flea market, a roast beef dinner, hay rides, sports events, children's fun days, and a boat parade along the waterfront followed by fireworks on Canada Day.